-When commencing this section, the respondent should be clear that it refers specifically to disputes of a collective nature - not individual disputes as they are to be dealt with separately.
-Again, this is the same approach used in the management questionnaire.

-Respondents are asked whether there are procedures for dealing with collective disputes, and if so, have they been used and what do they think of them.
+When commencing this section, the respondent should be clear that it to disputes of a collective nature - not individual disputes as they are t separately.
+Again, this is the same approach used in the management o be dealt with Respondents are asked whether there are procedures for dealing with disputes, and if so, have they been used and what do they think of the WFDISPPA SeeCOLLECTIVE DISPUTE PROCEDURES .
+GLOSSARY As in the management questionnaire, information is collected on the in industrial action and the incidence of threatened action.
+Respondents their involvement in organising action with details on the incidence and balloting. are asked about WFINDAX / SeeINDUSTRIAL ACTION .
+GLOSSARY WFBALLOT / SeeWORK TO RULE WFMAJFA1 / SeeSIT-IN / WORK-IN .
+GLOSSARY WFMAJFA2 SeeBALLOTS ON INDUSTRIAL ACTION .
+GLOSSARY WFPICKET SeePICKETING .
+GLOSSARY

-WFDISPPA

-As in the management questionnaire, information is collected on the incidence of industrial action and the incidence of threatened action.
-Respondents are asked about their involvement in organising action with details on the incidence and outcomes of balloting.

-WFINDAX / SeeINDUSTRIAL ACTION GLOSSARY

-WFBALLOT / SeeWORK TO RULE GLOSSARY

-WFMAJFA1/ SeeSIT-IN / WORK-IN GLOSSARY

-WFMAJFA2 SeeBALLOTS ON INDUSTRIAL ACTION GLOSSARY

-WFPICKET SeePICKETING GLOSSARY

-WRQ BLOCK G

-REDUNDANCIES, GRIEVANCE AND DISCIPLINARY PROCEDURES
+WRQ BLOCK G REDUNDANCIES, GRIEVANCE AND DISCIPLINARY PROCEDURES